Strategy

-Challenges of Consuming AI from a 3rd Party
+Challenges of consuming AI from a third party

 AI needs three things: data, power, and compute.
 When you use cloud AI (ChatGPT, Claude, Gemini, or any API), you send your data to someone else's servers.
 They run the models.
 You pay for the privilege.

 That's the trade in a nutshell.
-Convenience and scale on one side.
-Your data, your privacy and your money on the other.
-Understanding that is the first step to making more informed decisions.
+Convenience and scale on one side; your data, your privacy, and your money on the other.
+Understanding that is the first step to making informed decisions.

 Cloud AI is pay-per-use.
 You're charged for every request.
 The more you use it, the more it costs.
 There's no ceiling until you see the bill.

 The only way to avoid the surprise is to estimate before you commit.
 Know your volume.
 Know your use case.
-Run the numbers and assign expected ROI.
+Run the numbers.
+Assign expected ROI.

 These are valid concerns.
 GDPR, sovereignty, cyber security: they all matter.
 Some businesses can't send certain data off-site.
 Others are fine with it.
 There's no one answer.

-The point is: you should ask the question.
-And you should know your options.
-Keep it safe with you.
-Send it to the cloud.
-Or both.
-We help you decide and weigh up the risks.
+The point is: ask the question.
+Know your options.
+Keep it safe with you, send it to the cloud, or both.
+We help you decide, and weigh up the risks.

 APIs change.
 Pricing changes.
 Once your workflows are built around a provider, switching is painful.
 You're not just buying a tool; you're tying your processes to a vendor.